eWAYPayment/eway-rapid-ios/README.md

 # eWAY iOS SDK

 Quickly integrate [eWAY](http://www.eway.com.au) into your iOS app with this SDK!
 The eWAY iOS SDK provides the following functions:
- * Encrypt card details for passing through the merchantâ€™s servers to eWAY
+ * Encrypt card details for passing through the merchant's servers to eWAY
- * Complete a payment on a userâ€™s iOS device
+ * Complete a payment on a user's iOS device
  * Translate response messages to user friendly text

 Check out the [eWAY iOS SDK Getting Started Guide](https://eway.io/developers/sdk/ios-mobile-sdk-getting-started) and the Example project for details on how to integrate eWAY with your app.

 ## *** BETA ***

 This SDK is currently in beta and the API for the final release may differ.
-If youâ€™ve any feedback on the SDK, please let us know!
+If you've any feedback on the SDK, please let us know!

 ## Requirements